 Sulphur dioxide, (SO2)

-Produced by the combustion of sulphur in the air, this refrigerant is stable, non-flammable, and non-explosive.
+Produced by the combustion of sulfur in the air, this refrigerant is stable, non-flammable, and non-explosive.
 It has a very unpleasant and irritating odor.

 - Leaks of this refrigerant can be detected by soap solution and ammonia swab.